Vanvitelli-Robotics/uclv_tactile_sensor/README.md

 | `voltage_rect_topic` | Output topic for the de-biased voltages | `tactile_voltage/rect` |
 | `action_compute_bias` | Action name that computes the bias* | `tactile_voltage/action_compute_bias` |

-*the bias si computed at startup, you can force a new computation calling this action.
+*the bias is computed at startup, you can force a new computation calling this action.

 ## License